 Various documents and publications are prepared by the Secretary of the Senate (Secretary) or are received and distributed by the Secretary.
-These documents are available electronically or in hard copy through the Document Center, 304 Capitol, (850) 487-5915.
+These documents are available electronically or in print through the Senate Services Center, 301 Capitol, (850) 487-5915.

 FilingOnly Senators and permanent Senate professional staff may file amendments.

 Amendments proposed for consideration at a committee meeting are assembled into a meeting packet; amendments filed for floor consideration are compiled into an amendment packet.
-Individual amendment copies or full packets are available in the Senate Document Center.
+Individual amendment copies or full amendment packets are available in the Senate Services Center.

 All amendments filed for floor consideration (adopted committee amendments, Senate amendments to Senate and House bills, engrossed amendments, engrossed Senate amendments to House bills, House amendments to Senate bills) and Senate floor action on such amendments are posted and can be viewed in the Session section.

-When a bill is submitted for filing, it is jacketed, numbered, and printed for distribution.
+When a bill is submitted for filing, it is numbered, and made available electronically.
 With certain exceptions, such bills must be filed by noon of the first day of the regular session.

-Current year bills can be printed from the Session section or a copy of a bill may be picked up from the Senate Document Center.
-Copies of bills from the past 10 years are available on the archive site.
+Current year bills can be printed from the Session section or a copy of a bill may be picked up from the Senate Services Center.
+Copies of bills from the 1998 Regular Session forward are available on the Internet.

-Each House bill, to which Senate amendments have been adopted, is checked for proper placement and accuracy of the text of the Senate amendments.
+Each Senate amendment to a House bill that has been adopted is checked for proper placement of text.
 An adopted Senate amendment to a Senate amendment is engrossed to make one amendment to the House bill.
 The House bill and its amendments are sent to Messages for transmittal to the House.
-Copies of Senate amendments to House bills can be printed from the Session section or may be picked up from the Senate Document Center.
+Copies of Senate amendments to House bills can be printed from the Session section or may be picked up from the Senate Services Center.

 Messages to the House

 Enrolling involves the preparation of a Senate bill for action by the Governor or transmittal to the Secretary of State.
 The enrolled Senate bill is signed by the President and Secretary of the Senate and the Speaker and Clerk of the House.
-It is also transmitted to the Division of Statutory Revision for use in the preparation of the Florida Statutes and the Laws of Florida.
-Current year bills can be printed from the Session section or may be picked up from the Senate Document Center.
+Current year bills can be printed from the Session section.

 The Senate Enrolling Clerk receives enrolled House bills for signature by Senate officers and returns these bills to the House Enrolling Clerk.